Atlético Sport Aviação (basketball)

 Atlético Sport Aviação, commonly known as ASA, is a basketball club from Luanda, Angola.
 The club's men's team competes at the local level, at the Luanda Provincial Basketball Championship and in the Angolan Basketball League.

 In its history, ASA has been present as well as at the continental level, at the annual African Basketball Club Champions League competitions.

+In recent years, financial difficulties have troubled the club.
+In October 2023, ASA was disqualified from the Provincial Basketball League.